JihyunBang/jihyunbang.github.io/sample_page.md

 ### 16. Visualize # of rides by member and casual by weekday

+We will use the function ggplot() to create visualizations.
+We will put the weekdays on the x axis and the number of rides on the y axis.
+We will use the geom_col() function to make a bar graph that will represent members and casuals.

 ```javascript
 all_trips_v2 %>%
 	mutate(weekday = wday(started_at, label = TRUE)) %>%